-The benefits of coloring pages:
+The advantages of coloring pages:

 2) Color acknowledgment

-6) Building motor skills
+6) Structure motor skills

-7) Focus - Focusing on a single task for a length of time is essential for coloring and for all sorts of things throughout one's life.
+7) Focus - Taking note of a single job for a length of time is needed for coloring and for all sorts of things throughout one's life.

 Back To Airplane Coloring Pages